Romfos/AutoTests.Framework/README.md

 ```
 5) Create Application class for UI application

-# How to run test not in headless mode (make browser visible)
+# How to make browser window visible

 Just add BeforeTestRun hook inside your test app and ovveride BrowserTypeLaunchOptions like this:
 ```csharp